Terminology

 Nobles: This mainly means the elites.
 It could be rich bankers, rich dynastic families, upper tiers of the political class, upper economic classes, upper tiers of the religious class (see below).
 Usually, but not always, such people come from a financially rich family origin, even if they are primarily known for the function they perform in society.

 Religious class: Many people have a very narrow view of religion, but in the world of astrology it is not so.
 Thus, when I use the word "religious," it does necessarily mean clergy only.
-This basically means anyone occupying a position due to or attributed to education: clergy, priests, philosophers, scientists, scholars, school and university teachers.
+This basically means anyone occupying a position due to or attributed to education or anyone who in some kind of a professional capacity is seeking higher knowledge or wisdom: clergy, priests, philosophers, scientists, scholars, school and university teachers, and the like.
 (I bold the word "scientists" there as in the modern world, some people have started to see religion and science as mutually exclusive categories.)

 Testimony: "A partial judgment based upon the influence of a certain planet as conditioned by Sign and House, strength of position and aspects, or of a certain configuration of planets in a Figure [chart].
 The synthesis of several testimonies constitutes a judgment." (from Encyclopedia of Astrology, Nicholas deVore)